-- Diagnosticians administer the diagnostic assessments to determine student academic eligibility for the special education program. - ♣ Speech Therapists administer the assessment to determine student speech eligibility for the special education program. - ♣ Licensed Specialist in School Psychology determine whether a student is emotionally disturbed or autistic through evaluation and observation.
+- Diagnosticians administer the diagnostic assessments to determine student academic eligibility for the special education program. - Speech Therapists administer the assessment to determine student speech eligibility for the special education program. - Licensed Specialist in School Psychology determine if a student has Autism or an Emotional Disturbance through evaluation and observation.
 These are considerations when determining if the student qualifies to receive special education services.